In order to plan the path to future growth, banks all over the

 from country to country, depending on industry circumstances.

-in 2012.
-Lingering macroeconomic issues and sovereign crises
+2012.
+Lingering macroeconomic issues and sovereign crises across

-across Europe dampened the credit profile of many banks to a
+Europe dampened the credit profile of many banks to a notable

-notable extent.
-This prompted the rating agencies to take
+extent.
+This prompted the rating agencies to take negative rating

 In July 2012, Moody's Investors Service, the rating arm of